-- Very well honey.
-Thank you very much.
+- Thank you very much.

-Very well, now...
+- Very well, now...

 - Thank you.

 - Honey.
 We've listened to you.

 - Thank you sweet daddy, thanks mommy...

 - Thanks to you honey.

 - Thank you papito.

-Thanks dad.
+- Thanks dad.

+now.

 - La Bella Durmiente is a woman.
 They are three siblings.
 Another is in San Rafael.
 He is male.
 San Rafael mine, he is male.
 He is there and is the keeper of that treasure also.
 And she is the keeper of La Rinconada.
 Back there is Aporoma.
 It is there in Mount Aporoma.
 It's on the way to Sandia (jungle).

-It's a glacier as well.

-- The main one here in La Rinconada, is La Bella Durmiente.
-She is known by that name now.
+It's a glacier as well. - The main one here in La Rinconada, is La Bella Durmiente.
+She is known by that name the miners used to call her the Awichita.

-She was also called for a while in this region; He keeps asking cause the rock is going to the miners used to call her the Awichita.

 Awichita is an elderly person but not in this case.
 It is the snowy mountain.
 That's the Awichita.
 They have a lot of faith.